breadbored/SMOOnlineServer-rust/README.md

 - [ ] Command Handler
 - [ ] Minimal Discord Integration, if any

-Features I would like to add to the roadmap would be:
+Features I would like to add to the road map would be:

 - [ ] Refactor the server and fork the SMO Online mod to support UDP packets with a TCP channel for state sync only
 - [ ] Docker container
-- [ ] Full Discord Integration as the authors of the official server continue
+- [ ] Full Discord Integration as the authors of the official server continue to work on it

+## What it looks like currently

+Running the server and connecting via the [Super Mario Online Mod](https://github.com/CraftyBoss/SuperMarioOdysseyOnline) on Nintendo Switch currently creates a character with your name and it follows you around with a small delay.
+This is a result of the TCP Sockets currently echoing back any response it receives until the command handler and client/server are finished.